dkandalov/dkandalov.github.io/_posts/2023-12-26-tidy-kotlin.md

 What if some of the arguments have multiple usages (for example, if `uri` was passed to a function), is it still worth inlining variables with single usage?
 I would argue that it's almost always worth trying.
 Reduced scope is likely to pay off the inconsistency of declaring arguments both in place and as variables.

-### Remove argument names when all types are distinct
+### Remove argument names when their types are distinct
-When all arguments (and parameters) have distinct incompatible types, named arguments might be redundant and can be removed.
-Named arguments help with accidentally passing value to the wrong parameter when types are the same.
-But if all types are different, this is not a problem as it will be noticed by the compiler.
+When all arguments have distinct incompatible types, named arguments might be redundant and can be removed.
+Named arguments can help with accidentally passing value to the wrong parameter when types are the same.
+But if all types are different, this is not a problem as it will be checked by the compiler.
 Assuming that argument values have descriptive names, named arguments don't bring any benefits to justify verbosity.
 This is more likely to be the case when using [tiny types](#use-tiny-types).

 For example, given that `uri`, `credentials`, and `config` all have different types, argument names can be removed in the code below.
 Once removed, we end up with one argument per line and can [put them on one line](#put-arguments-on-one-line).
 <kotlin>